Diabetes - when you are sick

 - Graham crackers

 Many foods have the right amount of carbohydrates (about 15 grams) for your sick-day diet.
 Remember, on sick days it is OK to eat some foods you might not normally eat, if you cannot eat your regular foods.
+Always check the label of foods to be sure you know their carbohydrate content.
 Some foods to try are:

 - One half cup (120 milliliters, mL) apple juice